aytw6991/flutter-currency-converter/README.md

 ## 🚀 Features To Add Later

-Here’s a list of features you can build as you learn more Flutter:

 - [X] Use exceptional handling
 - [ ] Display proper messages for users
 - [ ] Fetch live exchange rate using an API (e.g., ExchangeRate API)